wolvinemore/Miniproject-4/README.md

 ### Output

-This should create 5 graphs in Charts for each of the 5 stocks.
+This will create a django webpage.

 ## Author